 Monthly Fees

-Individuals that want a more advanced security system then their current budget may allow can take advantage of these options with less out of pocket costs upfront.
+Individuals that want a more advanced security system than their current budget may allow can take advantage of these options with less out-of-pocket costs upfront.

 Related read: Best Home Security System Without Monthly Fees